FHantke/brave-browser-wiki/(WIP)-Desktop-Release-Checklist.md

 - [ ] Publish the release notes to `https://www.brave.com/latest`
 - [ ] Announce release on https://community.brave.com/ (@Hollons)
 - [ ] Announce release on https://www.reddit.com/r/brave_browser/ (@Hollons)
-- [ ] Notify #announcements, #community of the latest release with a link to the release notes
+- [ ] Notify #announcements of the latest release with a link to the release notes

-### Update Release channel wiki
-- [ ] Update entries here as needed: https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule

 ### Closing milestones
-- [ ] Set a release date and close the appropriate milestone under https://github.com/brave/brave-browser/milestones
+- [ ] Set a release date (if missing) and close the appropriate milestone under https://github.com/brave/brave-browser/milestones
-- [ ] Set a release date and close the appropriate milestone under https://github.com/brave/brave-core/milestones
+- [ ] Set a release date (if missing) and close the appropriate milestone under https://github.com/brave/brave-core/milestones

 ---------